olsenlabmit/BCDB/README.md

 The visualization software for the database coded in Python is available under the MIT License (https://opensource.org/licenses/MIT).
 The dataset is released under CC BY 4.0 (https://creativecommons.org/licenses/by/4.0/).

 # Requirements
-This platform requires the installation of Anaconda: https://www.anaconda.com/products/individual
+This platform requires the installation of Anaconda https://www.anaconda.com/products/individual.

 # Installation
 Launch the Anaconda prompt and navigate to the BCDB folder.
 Locate the environment.yml file.
 Perform the following steps in the Anaconda prompt: